Corvia/django-tenant-users/README.rst

 - `Configuring Cross Domain Cookies <cookies_>`_
 - `Creating a User <createuser_>`_
 - `Provisioning a Tenant <provisioning_>`_
-- `Advanced Usage: Setting up Roles <advanced_>`_
 - `Migrating and Creating the Public Tenant <migrating_>`_
 - `Creating a User <createuser_>`_

 This application expands the django users and permissions frameworks to work alongside django-tenant-schemas or django-tenants to allow global users with permissions on a per-tenant basis.
-This allows a single user to belong to multiple tenants and have different roles and permissions in each tenant, including allowing permissions in the public tenant.
-This app also adds support for querying all tenants a user belongs to, and what roles the user has in a tenant.
+This allows a single user to belong to multiple tenants and permissions in each tenant, including allowing permissions in the public tenant.
+This app also adds support for querying all tenants a user belongs to.

 .. _overview: